 Library Mission Statement

-In order to help the University fulfill its mission, the goal of the VIU Library and its staff is to provide students and faculty access to the wide range of information, reference, and research materials they require to complete homework assignments, prepare presentations, reports, and theses, study for quizzes, tests and exams, conduct research, develop courses, and prepare lessons.
+In order to help the University fulfill its mission, the goal of the FXUA Library and its staff is to provide students and faculty access to the wide range of information, reference, and research materials they require to complete homework assignments, prepare presentations, reports, and theses, study for quizzes, tests and exams, conduct research, develop courses, and prepare lessons.
 The Library and its staff are dedicated to encouraging intellectual curiosity, promoting cultural diversity, and fostering intellectual and academic freedom.

 Statement of Policy